exyn/FS-MFD/README.md

 <br>
 For any questions send an e-mail to gustaf.lindstroem@gmail.com.
 There will be more projects to come.<br>
 There might be a future version of this board with display (as an option maybe).
 It's designed with VR use in mind first though.<br>
-Also if anyone has any specific request there is no problem for me to design and route a pcb as long as<br>
+Also if anyone has any specific request there is no problem for me to design and route a pcb as long as it will be licensed open source.<br>
-it will be licensed open source.
+Should anyone use our material please give a simple credit by linking.
+Everything is open to use, modify etc. of course though.
 <br><br>

 ![image](https://github.com/exyn/FS-MFD/blob/main/Misc/IMG_20240726_184938577_small.png)